rubyworks/smeagol/README.md

 1. You must have tests for all code you check in.
 1. Create an appropriately named topic branch that contains your change.

+Also, to run the Cucumber tests in Smeagol, you must first install `rdiscount`:

+	$ gem install rdiscount